 - The normal college course load is 12 to 18 semester hours.
-A student who enrolls in one of the following courses and thereby exceeds the 18-hour limitation is not charged for the 19th hour: ART 461, COM 010, 011, 012; EDU 200, 300, 360, 400; MUS 011, 022; THE 016.
-When a student enrolls in two or more of these courses and thereby exceeds the 18 hour limitation by two or more semester hours, there is a tuition charge for any hours beyond 19. - Refer to "Other Tuition and Fees" in the "College Expenses" section of the catalog for tuition rates when 19 or more semester hours are taken. - If the student exceeds the 18-hour limitation, then the student must have the permission of the Dean of the School as documented on the college petition form.
+A student who enrolls in one of the following courses and thereby exceeds the 18-hour limitation is not charged for the 19th hour: ART 461, COM 010, 011, 012; EED 093 (Peer Leader); EDU 200, 300, 360, 400; MUS 011, 022; THE 016.
+When a student enrolls in two or more of these courses and thereby exceeds the 18 hour limitation by two or more semester hours, there is a tuition charge for any hours beyond 19.
+All EED 093 hours are exempt from overload tuition charge. - Refer to "Other Tuition and Fees" in the "College Expenses" section of the catalog for tuition rates when 19 or more semester hours are taken. - If the student exceeds the 18-hour limitation, then the student must have the permission of the Dean of the School as documented on the college petition form.
 The petition form must be submitted to the Provost and Vice President for Academic Affairs for review.